The fall program will be held on select Mondays: September 30, October 28, November 11 and December 2 (a special expo day).

 Afterschool Expeditions is a free program for students in grades K-8 to explore, engage and discover science from UW–Madison and the Morgridge Institute for Research with structured hands-on activities.
 This program takes place during the fall and spring semesters.

 TO REGISTER: You pick your adventure!
 The registration page will have different activity options for each date.
-You may select only ONE rotation plan per date.
-This lets us know which two activities you will be participating in when you come.
+You may select only ONE activity per date.
+This lets us know which activity you will be participating in when you come.
+Pregistration is required as spots are limited.

 Adult supervision is always required, with at least one adult (18 years or older) chaperone per 10 youth.